Phobos-developers/Phobos/docs/Miscellanous.md

 ### Frame Step In

 - There's a new hotkey to execute the game frame by frame for development usage.
+	- You can switch to frame by frame mode and then use frame step in command to forward 1, 5, 10, 15, 30 or 60 frames by one hit.

 ### Semantic locomotor aliases